FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 ### Relevant Lower Bound

-The relevant lower bound is the largest intended load value among those smaller than the relevant upper bound that got classified at the end of the search as a lower bound (see Appendix A) for the given search goal.
+The relevant lower bound is the largest trial load value among those smaller than the relevant upper bound that got classified at the end of the search as a lower bound (see Appendix A) for the given search goal.